-SEEF/SAAR Is located the north end of the island.
+SEEF/SAAR are located almost as far away as Janabiya.
 Many people chose to live in Saar because it is considered to be a beautiful area with several housing options.
 Pros: Beautiful and safe area.
 There are many apartments and big villas.
 Horse riding stables are nearby.
-Cons: Distance from base.

 TUBLI/ZINJ are located near the U.S. Embassy.
 Pros: Centrally located and you get a lot for your money.
-Cons: There is a sewage plant nearby and Zinj borders off-limits area.
+Cons: There is a sewage plant nearby and Zinj borders an off-limits area.

 How to pay rent: Go to Navy Federal Credit Union on base and pay for your rent in dollars.
 NFCU will cut you a check for your rent.
 Take this check upstairs to the "Dinar Office" and he will convert it into BD (in the form of a check or cash).
 Then, take your check to your landlord.
 Make sure you get a receipt.
-Some apartments allow you to pay at their front desk with your credit card.
+Some landlords allow for an electronic transfer into their account from the Dinar Office.